 Cross-selling and up-selling

 Cross-selling is often equated with up-selling.
-Although these concepts are similar, they refer to slightly different mechanisms.
-Complementary selling means offering additional products, while up-selling means offering more expensive substitutes in order to increase the value of a single purchase.
-Shops often promote products of a higher standard as "more willingly chosen by customers".
+Although they are similar concepts, they involve slightly different mechanisms.
+Complementary selling is offering additional products, while up-selling is offering more expensive substitutes in order to increase the value of a single purchase.
+Shops often promote higher-end products as 'more likely to be chosen by customers'.

 Both complementary sales and up-selling are excellent sales tactics that can easily increase the value of the transaction.
 A salesperson who wants to run an effective business should consider introducing both forms of selling.